Henry II of Navarre: King of Navarre

 In 1525, Henry was taken prisoner during the Battle of Pavia, but he managed to escape and in 1526, married Margaret, the sister of King Francis I of France and the widow of Charles, Duke of Alençon.
 In 1530, after the Treaty of Cambrai between Castile and France, Charles V evacuated the northernmost county (merindad) of Navarre, Lower Navarre, allowing Henry to seize it.
 The Pyrenean border between Lower and Upper Navarre now constitutes the Franco-Spanish border in this sector.

 Henry had some strong sympathy with the Huguenots, and was fluent in both French and Spanish, according to the seigneur de Brantôme.
 He died at Hagetmau on 24 May 1555.

 Marriage

-In 1526, Henry married Margaret of Angoulême, who became known as Marguerite de Navarre (11 April 1492 – 21 December 1549) and had issue:
+In 1526, Henry married Marguerite of Angouleme.
+They had: